Ike & Tina Turner: 1976–1978: The end of the duo

 By 1976, Ike's cocaine addiction had caused a hole in his nasal septum, leading to nosebleeds from which he would relieve himself by using more of the drug.
 Ike was planning for them to leave United Artists for a new record company, Cream Records, for a reported annual amount of $150,000.
 The contract had a key person clause, meaning they would have to sign it in four days, keeping Tina contractually tied to Ike for five more years.

-On July 1, 1976, the Ike & Tina Turner Revue flew from Los Angeles to Dallas, Texas where they had a gig at the Dallas Statler Hilton.
-While en route to the hotel, the Turners got into a physical altercation in the car with Tina defending herself and fighting Ike back physically.
+On July 1, 1976, the Ike & Tina Turner Revue flew from Los Angeles to Dallas, Texas, where they had a gig at the Dallas Statler Hilton, and en route to the hotel, the Turners got into a physical altercation in the car.
 Shortly after their arrival, Tina fled from Ike with only 36 cents and a Mobil gas card to the nearby Ramada Inn across the freeway.
 On July 27, 1976, Tina filed for divorce on the grounds of irreconcilable differences.
-Years later in her 1986 autobiography I, Tina: My Life Story, she alleged that Ike had abused her throughout their marriage.
-Ike claimed in his 1999 autobiography, Takin' Back My Name: The Confessions of Ike Turner, that Tina initiated their final fight by purposely irritating him so that she would have a reason to break up with him before they were scheduled to sign their new contract.
+Years later Ike claimed in his 1999 autobiography, Takin' Back My Name: The Confessions of Ike Turner, that Tina initiated their final fight by purposely irritating him so that she would have a reason to break up with him before they were scheduled to sign their new contract.

-Their divorce was finalized on March 29, 1978.
-In the settlement, Tina gave Ike her share of their Bolic Sound recording studio, publishing companies, real estate, and he kept his four cars.
+Their divorce was finalized on March 29, 1978, and in the settlement, Tina gave Ike her share of their Bolic Sound recording studio, publishing companies, real estate, and he kept his four cars.
 Tina retained her songwriter royalties from songs she had written, but Ike received the publishing royalties for his compositions and hers.
 She also kept her two Jaguars, furs and jewelry along with her stage name.
 Tina took responsibility for the debts incurred from their missed concert dates as well as an IRS lien.